cloudiator/lance/README.md

 If you are targeting to run your application on a (virtual) machine X, an instance of the lifecycle agent has to run there.
-As prerequistes you have to install Java (version 7+) maven and git on that machine.
+As prerequistes you have to install Java (version 8+) maven and git on that machine.
 Then, clone the sources from git
 ```
-TODO: add command line here
+git clone git@github.com:cloudiator/lance.git
 ```

 Then, enter the ``LifecycleAgent`` directory and run maven